-After giving effect to the sale and issuance by us of 3,700,000 shares of Class A common stock in this offering at an assumed initial public offering price per share of \$97.50, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$410.3 million, or \$11.43 per share.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$9.12 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$86.07 per share to new investors purchasing Class A common stock in this offering.
+After giving effect to the sale and issuance by us of 3,700,000 shares of Class A common stock in this offering at the initial public offering price per share of \$102.00, and after deducting underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$426.3 million, or \$11.88 per share.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$9.57 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$90.12 per share to new investors purchasing Class A common stock in this offering.